mrc-ide/HISTONCHO/README.md

 ## Overview

-A database of intervention histories for onchocerciasis control and elimination in sub-Saharan Africa.
+A dataset of intervention histories for onchocerciasis control and elimination in sub-Saharan Africa.
 This Readme provides guidance for using this repository for compiling the HISTONCHO dataframe and preparing figures in support of the pre-print publication: